 MFPM701 Family Medicine/Primary Care Clerkship

-The M3 student must master cognitive information presented in the didactic conferences; lectures that cover 12 topics common to all primary care and family practice experiences (see lecture schedule).
-The lecture topics address a variety of issues in family medicine.
-The lecture content will not be reflected on the written examination.
-The examination is a standard NBME exam that covers the breadth of family medicine.
+The M3 student must master cognitive information presented in the didactic conferences; workshops that cover 12 topics common to all primary care and family practice experiences.
+The workshop topics address a variety of issues in family medicine.
+The workshop content will not be reflected on the written examination.
+The examination is a standard fmCASES exam that covers the breadth of family medicine.

 SENIOR ELECTIVE COURSES